 The Directors acknowledge the Board's responsibilities for the Company's internal control systems and have instigated systems and procedures for identifying, evaluating and managing the significant risks faced by the Company.
-This includes a key risk management review which takes place at each quarterly Board meeting.
 The principal and emerging risks identified by the Board, a description of the possible consequences of each risk and how the Board manages the risk are set out below.